otherguy/php-currency-api/README.md

 You can use either `to()` or `symbols()` to set the return currencies.
 The methods are identical.
 Pass a single currency or an array of currency symbols to either of these methods.

-> **Note:** Pass an empty array to return all currency symbols supported by this driver.
+> ！**Note:** Pass an empty array to return all currency symbols supported by this driver.
 This is the default if you
 > don't call the method at all.

 ```php